MicrosoftDocs/cpp-docs/docs/standard-library/map-class.md

 *Traits*\
 The type that provides a function object that can compare two element values as sort keys to determine their relative order in the `map`.
 This argument is optional and the binary predicate `less<Key>` is the default value.

 In C++14, you can enable heterogeneous lookup by specifying the std::less<> predicate that has no type parameters.
-For more information, see [Heterogeneous Lookup in Associative Containers](../standard-library/stl-containers.md#sequence_containers)
+See [Heterogeneous Lookup in Associative Containers](../standard-library/stl-containers.md#sequence_containers) for more information.

 *Allocator*\
 The type that represents the stored allocator object that encapsulates details about the map's allocation and deallocation of memory.
 This argument is optional and the default value is `allocator<pair<const Key, Type> >`.